Ar-zz-duboy/Arduboy/README.md

 ## Arduboy Libary: `develop` branch

-This is the `develop` branch for the Arduboy Library.
+This is the `develop` branch for the Arduboy Library and holds the bleeding-edge release for the Arduboy project.

 Please use the `stable` branch for the current stable build.